ntrtd/archiverse-theia/docs/features/form-editing.md

 1. User modifies properties in the form and clicks "Save".
 2. The `theia-frontend-forms` client gathers all current property values and constructs the updated `ArchimateModelRoot` object.
 3. The forms client uses the Model Hub client API to save the updated `ArchimateModelRoot` for the URI `graphdb://User/user123`.
-4. The Model Hub framework (in Theia backend) routes this request to the `saveModel` method of the `ArchimatePersistenceContribution` (in `packages/theia-backend-extensions/`).
+4. The Model Hub framework (in Theia backend) routes this request to the `saveModel` method of the `ArchiversePersistenceContribution` (in `packages/theia-backend-extensions/`).
-5. The `ArchimatePersistenceContribution` makes an RPC call to the `ArchimateModelService` facade in `apps/server-process`, sending the updated `ArchimateModelRoot`.
+5. The `ArchiversePersistenceContribution` makes an RPC call to the `ArchiverseModelService` facade in `apps/server-process`, sending the updated `ArchimateModelRoot`.
-6. The `ArchimateModelService` uses its injected persistence layer to translate the `ArchimateModelRoot` changes into graph update operations (e.g., updating node properties) and executes them.
+6. The `ArchiverseModelService` uses its injected persistence layer to translate the `ArchimateModelRoot` changes into graph update operations (e.g., updating node properties) and executes them.
 7. (Potentially) The `server-process` confirms success via RPC.
 The Model Hub framework might trigger model change events (initiated by the backend contribution upon RPC success) for other subscribed clients (like diagrams or the explorer) to update.

 *(Further details needed: Specific UI library for forms, handling complex property types like lists or relationships, validation logic implementation)*